olivier-carrere/redaction-technique.org/src/content/docs/en/veille/sed-modifiez-votre-texte-sans-ouvrir-vos-fichiers.md

 ## Molière and GNU/Linux

-Let's rewrite the dialogue between M. Jourdain and his philosophy master in geek style:
+Let's rewrite the dialogue between M. Jourdain and his philosophy teacher in geek style:

-MONSIEUR JOURDAIN:
+**MONSIEUR JOURDAIN:**

 I'd like to show him on the standard output: